Algiers Hotel: History

-In 1953, the Thunderbird hotel and casino (later the El Rancho) opened the adjacent 110-room Algiers Hotel at the northern end of the Las Vegas Strip, as a sister property to deal with an overflow of guests.
-The hotel was built by Marion Hicks and Lillian Hicks, who also built the Thunderbird.
-The Algiers was built on 3.55 acre, located on what would become the northeast corner of Riviera Boulevard and South Las Vegas Boulevard.
+The Algiers opened on November 25, 1953.
+It was built by the Thunderbird hotel and casino (later the El Rancho), which was located at the northern end of the Las Vegas Strip.
+The 110-room Algiers was built as a sister property to deal with an overflow of guests at the adjacent Thunderbird.
+The hotel was built by Thunderbird developer Marion Hicks and his wife Lillian.
+The Algiers was constructed on 3.55 acre, located on what would become the northeast corner of Riviera Boulevard and South Las Vegas Boulevard.
 The hotel was located directly north of the eventual site for the Riviera hotel-casino, and across the street from the eventual site of the Circus Circus hotel-casino.

 Jack Walsh, the general manager for the Thunderbird during the late 1950s, became the Algiers' general manager in 1961.
 Walsh and his wife, Blanche, lived at the property from that point on.
 Marianne Kifer, the Hicks' daughter and the eventual owner of the Algiers, stated that her mother heavily relied on Walsh: "They were very, very good friends as well.
 She depended on him for everything -- his business advice and friendship."

 City and state politicians regularly gathered at the Algiers for afternoon meetings.
 In the 1970s, Nevada governor Mike O'Callaghan stayed in a hotel room at the Algiers.
 Bulletproof glass was installed in O'Callaghan's room and was left in place afterwards.
 Paul Price, a former writer for the Las Vegas Sun, would also visit the hotel's bar to write his daily column.
 Las Vegas sheriff John Moran regularly ate lunch at the Algiers' restaurant during the 1980s.
 The Algiers would later become popular among sales people, senior citizens, and Europeans.

-In 1991, the Algiers property was earmarked for possible condemnation because the hotel's construction had resulted in the misalignment of Circus Circus Drive (located just north of the property) and Riviera Boulevard, resulting in increased traffic.
+In 1991, the Algiers property was earmarked for possible condemnation to allow for the realignment of Riviera Boulevard with nearby Circus Circus Drive, thereby reducing traffic.
 Walsh remained as general manager until his death in July 1996, at the age of 81.
 Marrianne Kifer and her business partner, ex-husband Larry Kifer, had been in charge of operations at the Algiers for some time prior to Walsh's death, and planned to continue operating it.
 Up to 2001, the hotel had remained nearly unchanged, and had built a steady clientele consisting of the same customers.
 At the time, it was one of only several small hotels still operating on the Las Vegas Strip, where megaresorts had become common.